ilastik/ilastik.github.io/documentation/basics/headless.md

 - `"Object Predictions"` (default when nothing is specified), which exports a label image of the object class predictions;
 - `"Object Probabilities"`, which exports a multi-channel image volume of object prediction probabilities instead of a label image (one channel for each prediction class);
 - `"Blockwise Object Predictions"` or `"Blockwise Object Probabilities"`, which is analogous to `"Object Predictions"` and `"Object Probabilities"` respectively, but the image will be processed in independent blocks, which is useful when your image won't fit in RAM.
 Note that the values for the block size and halo cannot be configured via command line parameters and must be set in yout `.ilp` project file via the graphical user interface.
 See [Blockwise Object Classification Applet]({{site.baseurl}}/documentation/objects/objects.html#preparing-for-large-scale-prediction---blockwise-object-classification-applet).
 - `"Pixel Probabilities"`, which exports the pixel prediction images of the pixel classification part of that workflow.
-Only valid if you specified an `.ilp` `--project` that was created with the  "Pixel Classification + Object Classification" workflow
+Only valid if you specified an `.ilp` `--project` that was created with the  "Pixel Classification + Object Classification" workflow.

 [Object Classification Workflow]: {{site.baseurl}}/documentation/objects/objects.html